javaee/jms-spec/pages/JMSContextScopeProposalsv4p3.md

 * auto-gen TOC:
 {:toc}

-## Use cases

-### Use case F: One bean which calls another when there is no transaction
+## Use case F: One bean which calls another when there is no transaction

 Consider two stateless session beans, `Bean1` and `Bean2`.